saucal/VVV/README.md

 1. Start with any local operating system such as Mac OS X, Linux, or Windows.
     * For Windows 8 or higher it is recommended that you run the cmd window as Administrator
+    * In Windows, better results have been achieved by using Git Bash instead of cmd, so this is what we recommend.
 1. Install [VirtualBox 5.1.x](https://www.virtualbox.org/wiki/Downloads)
 1. Install [Vagrant 1.8.x](https://www.vagrantup.com/downloads.html)
     * `vagrant` will now be available as a command in your terminal, try it out.